Afra-Felix/WAMP-Electron-Example/README.md

 The below example is an attempt to run Javascript WAMP clients using Electron.

 Download electron from http://electron.atom.io/.
-Prebuild binaries available here https://github.com/atom/electron/releases
+Prebuild binaries available are here https://github.com/atom/electron/releases

-Set of Examples  WAMP Clients using Electron Framework

-AutobahnJS

-Wampy

-Demo
+Extract the zip file and run the electron application.

+# WAMP Router
+a WAMP router (crossbar / bonefish) should run at port 8080 using the realm 'crossbardemo'

+#Backend
+cd WAMP-Electron-Example/PythonBackend
+python backend.py

+#Demo
+There are folders namely AutobahnExample and WampyExample.
+Each folder contains an application prepared for Electron.
+In order to run the App, drag the app folder and drop it in Electron IDE